sydney-grant/compSPOT/README.md

 Methods: This function creates a list of mutation frequency per unique sample for each genomic region separated based on specified sub-groups.
 The regions with significant differences in mutation distribution are calculated using a Kolmogorov-Smirnov test.
 The difference in mutation frequency is output in a violin plot.

 ![Example group.spot Output](group.spot_output.png)
 Figure 2: Example output plot from group.spot function.
+Violin plots (left) show the difference in mutation frequency for each unique hotspot based on specified groups of interest.
+Empirical Cumulative Density Function plot (right) indicates the shift in mutation frequency per sample for each hotspot between the two groups of interest.

 ### Exploratory Data Analysis of Mutation Hotspot Burden and Personal Risk Factors with feature.spot <a name = "feature.spot"/>